supabase/supavisor/README.md

 Make sure we benchmark for typical server-side stateful database connection pools.

+- Run pgbench for a minimum of 60 seconds
+  - Connection init will be less of a percentage of time

 Benchmarking for serverless use-case:

 Make sure we benchmark how long it takes to connect, run one transaction and disconnnect.